Replacing stairs at popular Jan Juc surf breaks

 Following a detailed design process, works are due to commence on a replacement of the stairs at popular surf access point Steps and Boobs.
 The works are a result of storm damage that occurred in June 2017.
 Works will be funded by the Great Ocean Road Coast Committee capital works program and a $60,000 grant from Department of Environment, Land, Water and Planning (DELWP) Coastal Environments Grant Program.

-The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with construction due to commence in late January.
-It is anticipated the works will be complete by Easter 2019.
+The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with remaining construction commencing in March due for completion after Easter 2019.

 Ken Northwood, Chairman of the Great Ocean Road Coast Committee said the organisation had gone to public tender for the important upgrade with works targeted to begin as soon as possible, depending on weather and contractor availability.